weihaipy/saiorm/docs/index.rst

 **ATTENTION**

-1. Saiorm does not convert value type in condition(limit,order_by,group_by, various join etc.),method where not convert value type in native functions and IN.
+1. Saiorm does not convert value type in most condition(eg.limit,order_by,group_by, various join etc.),method where not convert value type in native functions and IN.
 If you want to use the values passed from user,you must check them, because it's easily to triggering injection vulnerability.